coltisor/amazon-label-generator/README.md

 Access the [application](https://coltisor.github.io/amazon-label-generator/) and, if you wish, you can install the app as an PWA on your device.

-How to install an PWA?
-Check here: [Tutorial](https://medium.com/progressivewebapps/how-to-install-a-pwa-to-your-device-68a8d37fadc1)
+How to install a PWA?
+[Tutorial](https://medium.com/progressivewebapps/how-to-install-a-pwa-to-your-device-68a8d37fadc1)

 <img src="https://i.ibb.co/d2H4ZCk/IMG-0987.png" width="278" height="600">